dumux/dumux/examples/1ptracer/README.md

     const auto& leafGridView = gridManager.grid().leafGridView();
 ```
 ### Set-up and solving of the 1p problem
 In the following section, we set up and solve the 1p problem.
-As the result of this problem, we obtain the pressure distribution in the problem domain.
+As the result of this problem, we obtain the pressure distribution in the domain.
 #### Set-up
 We create and initialize the finite volume grid geometry, the problem, the linear system, including the jacobian matrix, the residual and the solution vector and the gridvariables.
 We need the finite volume geometry to build up the subcontrolvolumes (scv) and subcontrolvolume faces (scvf) for each element of the grid partition.